 Cauliflower and Blue Cheese Soup

 We all know cauliflower cheese is a classic dish, but have you ever tried it in soup form?
-One of the more interesting soups on this soup recipe list.
+One of the more interesting soups on this recipe list.
 Rather than serving bread and cheese as a starter at a dinner party try cauliflower and blue cheese soup instead.
-This thick and creamy soup goes excellently with a nice soft piece of crusty bread to dip into it.
+This thick and creamy dish goes excellently with a nice soft piece of crusty bread to dip into it.
 It’s incredibly simple and takes just 20 minutes to make.

 Tofu and Miso Soup

 An easy soup recipe that can be adapted depending on what vegetables you have leftover in the fridge.
 Tofu and miso soups are an interesting way to experiment with vegetable combinations.
 This dish is vegan and full of healthy unsaturated fats.
 A perfect choice if you’re trying to improve your diet and eat healthier.

 With all these interesting recipes to choose from you’ll never have to result to boring canned version again.